 I don't frequently watch TV so this comes easy to me, but whenever I want to watch a specific show or a movie, I usually opt for, you know, cheaper options ;) I also find it helpful sometimes to think of browsing Netflix as if one is browsing TikTok or other social media feeds.

-- Phone is always on silent and do-not-distrub
+- Phone is always on silent and do-not-disturb

 I think the last time this was not the case for me was 10 years ago.
 Thanks to the different focus modes on phones, one can customize their settings to select contacts they want to hear from.